Kitware/CMake/Help/command/target_compile_features.rst

 The named <target> must have been created by a command such as add_executable or add_library and must not be an IMPORTED target.

+Arguments to target_compile_features may use "generator expressions" with the syntax "$<...>".
+See the :manual:`cmake-generator-expressions(7)` manual for available expressions.